11ty/11ty-website/src/docs/glossary.md

 Many frameworks switched to Server Side Rendering, which meant running an application server with middleware that would render the markup on demand for each request.
 Eleventy templates by default are generated (some call this pre-rendering) at build time for maximum performance.
 This way the web server only needs to fetch the static file and send it back to the user.

+* If you want to add dynamic server-side functionality to your Eleventy project, use [Eleventy Edge](/docs/plugins/edge/) on top of your build or server generated templates.
-Eleventy can also run in [Serverless mode](/docs/plugins/serverless/) for server side rendering _On Request_ or even _On Request Once and Cached for Subsequent Visitors_.
+* Eleventy can also run in [Serverless mode](/docs/plugins/serverless/) for server side rendering _On Request_ or even _On Request Once and Cached for Subsequent Visitors_.

 ### Hydration-less